lindsaymarkward/awswordpress/README.md

 ============

 **AWS:**
 AWS have an "AWS Educate Starter Account" that does not require a credit card.
 Or you can use a standard account and apply for a student deal: https://aws.amazon.com/education/awseducate
+(If you do use the Educate starter account, please make sure you *do not click "Close Lab"* or you will lose your account.)
+*Note:* If you use this Educate account, you will need to change some settings in the `Vagrantfile` due to account limitations.
+See the comments in that file.

 (Full details are outside the scope of these instructions)
 You will need to setup and know your (appropriate) AWS security credentials: